Medico-aesthetic of the face

 Frequently Asked Questions

-In most cases, one or two treatments will be needed to achieve the anticipated result.
+In most cases, a few treatments will be needed to achieve the anticipated result.
 But like any treatment, there are several factors that will influence the ending result.

 - Severity of the breach

 - Aggressiveness of the treatment(depending on the purpose to look for) and recovery time.

 - The treatment causes a small pain that is very well tolerated.